Forming An LLC in Kentucky

 Obtain an EIN

 An EIN is a unique nine-digit number that is issued by the Internal Revenue Service (IRS).
 This number is used for federal taxation purposes.
 It is important to have an EIN because it is required if you plan on hiring employees or opening a business banking account.
-Getting an EIN is free, easy, and can be completed entirely online.
+Obtaining an EIN is free, straightforward, and can be completed entirely online.
 Visit the IRS website for more information.

 Open a Business Banking Account

 One of the functions of an LLC is to keep the liabilities of the company separate from your personal assets.
 To affirm this, you will need to open a business banking account.
 Look for a bank that offers low fees, high interest rates on savings, and low interest rates on loans.
 Opening a business banking account typically requires a copy of the LLC’s operating agreement and an EIN.
-It’s a good idea to call the financial institute beforehand and make sure you have everything you need ahead of time.
+It’s a good idea to call the financial institution beforehand and make sure you have everything you need.

-Apply For Any Required Business License or Permits
+Apply For Any Required Business Licenses or Permits

 Different industries require companies or individuals to obtain business licenses or permits before operating.
 For example, if you are opening a garden center in Kentucky you are required to have a Nursery License and a Nursery Dealer License.
 You can check what business licenses or permits you will need by visiting the Department of Professional Licensing website.